DataDog/hiring-engineers/answers.md

 ![Image](https://user-images.githubusercontent.com/30754481/29121006-57f6cbbc-7cd2-11e7-91af-c99788d6197d.png)

 ## Conclusion
 Although this document is very detailed, the process is straight-forward, intuitive, with rapid time to value.
 I have indicated approximate times for relevant sections.
+I am proud to submit this document, and hope it will be useful for your AWS customers as well as future Datadog team members.
 I look forward to being a part of the Datadog team!

 -- Daniel J. Beal